Is Puerto Vallarta Safe to Travel Right Now?

 Yes, it’s completely safe to visit outside the hotels when you’re in the city.
 Most of the crime that happens in the city is easily avoidable as long as you’re careful and practice common sense.

 During the day, you can explore the city as you wish.
-Just be careful to leave your valuables in your hotel room safe, and only carry enough cash to last you the day.
+Be cautious and leave your valuables in the hotel room safe.
+Carry only the necessary amount of cash for the day.
 You can even take public transportation, although I don’t recommend it.

 At night, be careful of deserted areas and streets.
 Don’t rely on public transportation when it’s dark, and try not to drive.
 Use only registered taxis to get from point A to point B.